gluon-framework/site/content/en/docs/window-api/ipc.md

 Type of IPC event to send.

 #### Data
 Data to send with the IPC event.
+Optional.

 ### Examples